shwetankpal582/Obsidian_Notes/Operating System/Unit 1/Threads.md

 - The operating system is unaware of user-level threads, so kernel-level optimizations, like load balancing across CPUs, are not utilized.
 - If a user-level thread makes a blocking system call, the entire process (and all its threads) is blocked, reducing efficiency.
 - User-level thread scheduling is managed by the application, which can become complex and may not be as optimized as kernel-level scheduling.
+### 2. Kernel Level Threads

+A kernel level thread is a type of thread that can recognize the Operating system easily.
+Kernel Level Threads has its own thread table where it keeps track of the system.
+The operating System Kernel helps in managing threads.
+Kernel Threads have somehow longer context switching time.
+Kernel helps in the management of threads.
+### **Advantages of Kernel-Level Threads**

+- Kernel-level threads can run on multiple processors or cores simultaneously, enabling better utilization of multicore systems.
+- The kernel is aware of all threads, allowing it to manage and schedule them effectively across available resources.
+- Applications that block frequency are to be handled by the Kernel-Level Threads.
+- The kernel can distribute threads across CPUs, ensuring optimal load balancing and system performance.

+### **Disadvantages of Kernel-Level threads**

+- Context switching between kernel-level threads is slower compared to user-level threads because it requires mode switching between user and kernel space.
+- Managing kernel-level threads involves frequent system calls and kernel interactions, leading to increased CPU overhead.
+- A large number of threads may overload the kernel scheduler, leading to potential performance degradation in systems with many threads.
+- Implementation of this type of thread is a little more complex than a user-level thread.